Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Introduction

 The structure of the paper is as follows.
 In Section~\ref{Th:Mod}, we introduce the physical picture we consider and summarise our computation of the line emission.
 We present the parameter range we will cover, with fiducial values guided by \PDSb.
 In Section~\ref{Th:EmLiProf}, we present our theoretical line profiles and their dependence on the parameters.
 In Section~\ref{Th:Detektierbarkeit}, we estimate how much the planetary photosphere and other ``noise'' sources can mask the accretion, and compute the needed observation time given the instrumental sensitivity.
 In Section~\ref{Th:Disk}, we discuss different aspects within or beyond our study, and we summarise and conclude in Section~\ref{Th:Zus}.
 Appendices~\ref{Th:FlbeimBeob}--\ref{Th:Linienlisteneffekt} present additional or supporting material.
+In particular, in Appendix~\ref{Th:zpSchProDiMo} we present estimates of the CPD emission with ProDiMo \citep{woitke16}.